Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Equivalent Comparisons to DADT

-Figure~\ref{fig:compare_to_kamiran} shows the accuracy and discrimination for both FairOCT and DADT when we vary the discrimination threshold $\delta$, on trees of depths 2 and 3.
-Overall, for any given discrimination level, FairOCT consistently has better in-sample and out-of-sample accuracies.
-This is expected since FairOCT finds an optimal solution whereas DADT relies on a heuristic.
-Given a fixed discrimination threshold, FairOCT improves out-of-sample (OOS) accuracy by 1.6, 2.8, 1.7 percentage points on average over IGC\_Relab, IGC+IGS\_Relab, and IGC-IGS\_Relab, respectively.
-Our method also obtains a higher OOS accuracy in 100\% of the experiments compared to all the DADT methods.
-To further illustrate our performance improvements, we show a sample decision tree from FairOCT (depth 2) and IGC+IGS\_Relab (depth 3) on the \textit{Adult} dataset, both of which result in the same out-of-sample accuracy and discrimination performances (see Figure~\ref{fig:sample_decision}).
-FairOCT produces a tree of lower depth that is far more interpretable than IGC+IGS\_Relab, whose branching decisions might seem circular and repetitive.
+Figure~\ref{fig:compare_to_kamiran} shows the accuracy and discrimination for both \textit{FairOCT} and \textit{DADT} when we vary the discrimination threshold $\delta$, on trees of depths 2 and 3.
+Overall, for any given discrimination level, \textit{FairOCT} consistently has better in-sample and out-of-sample accuracies.
+This is expected since \textit{FairOCT} finds an optimal solution whereas DADT relies on a heuristic.
+Given a fixed discrimination threshold, \textit{FairOCT} improves out-of-sample (OOS) accuracy by 1.6, 2.8, 1.7 percentage points on average over IGC\_Relab, IGC+IGS\_Relab, and IGC-IGS\_Relab, respectively.
+Our method also obtains a higher OOS accuracy in 100\% of the experiments compared to all \textit{DADT} methods.

-Since the \textit{Adult} dataset is both large and high-dimensional, FairOCT struggled to reach an optimal solution on the full training set within the time limit, which resulted in suboptimal performances throughout.
-Therefore, the results shown in Figure~\ref{fig:compare_to_kamiran} are from another set of experiments where FairOCT learns from 2,700 datapoints but is evaluated on the same test set to allow for a fair comparison with DADT.
-The optimal solution in fact consistently outperforms DADT (see Figure~\ref{fig:compare_to_kamiran}, left column).
+Since the \textit{Adult} dataset is both large and high-dimensional, \textit{FairOCT} struggled to reach an optimal solution on the full training set within the time limit, which resulted in suboptimal performances throughout.
+Therefore, the results shown in Figure~\ref{fig:compare_to_kamiran} are from a set of experiments where \textit{FairOCT} learns from 2,700 datapoints but is evaluated on the same test set to allow for a fair comparison with \textit{DADT}.
+Similar to the main set of experiments, we find that the optimal solution in fact consistently outperforms \textit{DADT}.
 This means that, in spite of the difficulties in solving MIO problems, opting for the optimal solution (even on a smaller training set) may yield better results than relying on a heuristic.